praecipula/stereo_correlation/README.md

 4) Use the remaining features with the depth-aware edge detection method described above: travel along the epiline of the feature in the other image, essentially horizontally, and find where there is a discontinuity to the left and right of the feature.
 Edges found with right-approaching similarities in color functions are left-foreground edges, and with left-approaching similarities are right-foreground edges.
 These points are "foreground edge" feature matches.

 5) If possible, traveling further along the epiline line towards the background direction may yield another feature match: where the background's color functions match the limit from the background-side approach on the other image.
-In other words, "jump" the occlusion in one image to find the point in the other image where the background abuts the edge.
+In other words, "jump" the occlusion in one image until we find the point where the other image's color function abuts the edge.
 This can provide a "background edge" feature match and define the set of occluded pixels (and therefore local relative distance in depth) between the two images.
+This requires some level of discrimination of the background; if the background is, say, clear blue sky, the color function is flat and this won't work.

 6) All features now have a more-strictly defined depth than the disparity map alone, though they only represent a small subset of the pixels in the disparity map.
 Using, for example, splines constructed from these feature points, we can construct a filter to sharpen the disparity map (and/or iterate on this algorithm again with a better set of inputs while creating the disparity map) in order to better define a sharp disparity buffer.